lynaghk/cljx/README.markdown

 ## Thanks

-* @jonase and @ohpauleez for enabling cljx in the first place
+* @jonase and @ohpauleez for enabling the first [kibit](https://github.com/jonase/kibit)-based cljx
+* @cemerick for design chats, maintaining and extending cljx, and rewriting the core to use sjacket
 * @cgrand and @trptcolin for [sjacket](https://github.com/cgrand/sjacket)
 * @swannodette for [core.match](https://github.com/clojure/core.match)